SickMyDucks/my-final-filer/README.md

 # Final Filer

 ## By Benjamin COURTINE & Neil RICHTER

-# musti

-There is currently a live demo available at : http://musti.keepthis4.me

 ## Database

 Make sure you replace the credentials in `config.php` with yours, so queries can work.